wilsonmar/oss-perf/perf-reports.md

 ![oss-perf-rt-by-trans-across-release](https://cloud.githubusercontent.com/assets/300046/10653990/b87f9e24-7819-11e5-8d5a-8451c15dea38.png)

-The assumption is that only a single user, that the system was not under stress during any of the tests.

 PROTIP: The stress level (number of vusers or rate of processing) should be noted on such graphs.
+The assumption is that only a **single user** -- that the system was not under stress during any of the tests.

-CONCLUSION 1: Normally, all transactions take about the same time, as the slowest and fastest transactions are about one second apart.
+CONCLUSION 1: Normally, all transactions take about the same time, as the slowest and fastest transactions are about one second apart on most releases.

 CONCLUSION 2: The transaction represented by the **blue line** is consistently among the slowest (highest) among all transactions.
 It was significantly slower on the initial release.

 CONCLUSION 3: The **average of all transactions** increased significantly with the release on 7/8/2015, and stayed at that new level - from around 2000 ms to around 3500 ms.

+Is this the **threshold** for investigation?
+Not if there are other transactions or other sub-systems with higher variability.

 ### Stress